Keeping people with dementia safe in care homes during coronavirus

 Social distancing in care homes

-Care homes are using creative ways to promote wellbeing while keeping residents at a safe distance from each other.
+Care homes may still suggest keeping residents at a safe distance from each other.
 These include:

 - allowing more distance between people during group activities